cindy-xing-wang/DigitalWorkflow/README.md

 *Create the relationship between users and roles*

 ### Create the Airport Model and migration file
-The process is the same as we created roles table before.
-We also need to add the relationship between users and airpots.The user now have a role_id, and an airport_id to define where the user comes from and what permissions the user can have.
+The process is the same as we created the roles table before.
+We also need to add the relationship between users and airports.
+The user now has a role_id, and an airport_id defines where the user comes from and what permissions the user can have.

 ![Users table](/img/12-11-14.userMigration.PNG)
 *Create the relationship between users and airports*

 ### Seeding sample users to the users table
-We need some sample users to be able to login to the web at the beginning as the registration function is not required by the client.
+We need some sample users to be able to log in to the web at the beginning as the registration function is not required by the client.

 ![Users table](/img/12-11-15.userMigration.PNG)
 *Seeding the sample users*